Ready to continue?

 Our life-changing work is only possible thanks to our dedicated volunteers.

-From administration to advocacy, fundraising to Puppy Raising, each volunteer makes a real difference for people living with vision impairment, children with autism, and their families.
+From administration to advocacy, fundraising to Puppy Raising, each volunteer makes a real difference for people living with low vision or blindness, children with autism, and their families.

 Volunteer roles include: